 The Authority has two primary commercial banking relationships: Citizens Bank, N.A. ("Citizens") is the Authority's primary depository bank, U.S. Bank National Association ("U.S. Bank") is the Authority's trustee bank and holds all bond and related funds pursuant to the Trust Agreement.
 The Authority is party to a third party custodian agreement in which Citizens provides the Authority with collateral equal to the Authority's uninsured deposits and the custodian provides safekeeping services and holds the collateral on behalf of and for the benefit of the Authority.
 Pursuant to the agreement, eligible collateral is limited to only those obligations which are guaranteed as to the payment of principal and interest by the United States of America.
-All of the Authority's bank balances held by Citizens of \$34,909,552 and \$40,948,472 as of June 30, 2016 and 2015, respectively, were secured and fully collateralized pursuant to this agreement.
+All of the Authority's bank balances held by Citizens of \$34,620,246 and \$34,909,552 as of June 30, 2017 and 2016, respectively, were secured and fully collateralized pursuant to this agreement.

 The Authority does not have a formal deposit policy for custodial credit risk with U.S. Bank.
-As of June 30, 2016 and 2015, the fair market value of the Authority's cash equivalent balances with U.S. Bank of \$46,900,798 and \$118,568,122, respectively, were exposed to custodial credit risk because they were uninsured and uncollateralized.
+As of June 30, 2017 and 2016, the fair market value of the Authority's cash equivalent balances with U.S. Bank of \$40,477,349 and \$46,900,798, respectively, were exposed to custodial credit risk because they were uninsured and uncollateralized.
 These funds were invested in Fidelity Institutional Money Market Government Fund 57 (the "Fund 57") and the Massachusetts Municipal Depository Trust ("MMDT").
 Fund 57 invests primarily in U.S. government securities, repurchase agreements, and may invest in reverse repurchase agreements guaranteed by U.S. Treasury obligations.
 MMDT invests primarily in U.S. Government securities, bank obligations, commercial paper and municipal securities.
 Both the Fund 57 and MMDT seek to preserve the investment value of \$1 per share and the investment securities maintain a weighted average maturity of 60 days or less.
-The funds were not rated for average credit quality at June 30, 2016 and June 30, 2015.
+The funds were not rated for average credit quality at June 30, 2017 and June 30, 2016.

-As of June 30, 2016, the fair value of the Authority's deposits held at the MMDT was \$1,491,546.
-At June 30, 2016, the approximate percentage of the Authority's deposits held at the MMDT and the respective investment maturities in days were as follows: 54% at 30 days or less; 29% at 31-90 days; 11% at 91-180 days; and 6% at 181 days or more.
-At June 30, 2016, approximately 97% of the MMDT's cash portfolio had a credit quality rating of P1 and the remaining 3% had a credit quality rating of P2.
+As of June 30, 2017 and 2016, the fair value of the Authority's deposits held at the MMDT was \$1,504,416 and \$1,491,546, respectively.
+At June 30, 2017 and 2016, the approximate percentage of the Authority's deposits held at the MMDT and the respective investment maturities in days were as follows: 58% and 54% at 30 days or less; 25% and 29% at 31-90 days; 14% and 11% at 91-180 days; and 3% and 6% at 181 days or more, respectively.
+At June 30, 2017 and 2016, the MMDT's cash portfolio had a credit quality rating of either P1 or P2.